ibm-cloud-docs/log-analysis/data.md

 ## Data availability
 {: #data_availability}

-Data is collected and aggregated in each location.
-Each supported location is a multi-zone region (MZR).
+Data is collected and aggregated in each {{site.data.keyword.cloud_notm}} location where the service is available.

+Each supported location is a multi-zone region (MZR), except Seoul that is a single-zone region (SZR).
 [Learn more](/docs/services/Log-Analysis-with-LogDNA?topic=LogDNA-regions).

 ## Data archives
 {: #data_archives}